Nonprofit storytelling: Why stories matter

 - How many stories you have each month or year

 - Making stories easy to read and understand

 - Figuring out story angles and themes

 Content is central to the content creation, strategy, storytelling and marketing efforts of nonprofits and companies that sell to nonprofits.
 That's why I work with organizations and professionals in the sector to create an abundance of content and make sure it's clean and concise.
 My nonprofit content services cover five (5) key areas:

 - Copywriting - copy that inspires the right audience

 - Editing - polishing your words to perfection

 - Audit - review of communications and recommendations

-- Content creation - blog posts, case studies, success stories
+- Storytelling - brand messaging, case studies, success stories

 - Content maintenance - repurpose and refresh content